Greatest Movie Series

 With a production budget of $93 million, the film grossed almost $315 million (domestically) and $871 million (worldwide).

-Director Peter Jackson's next installment of the Middle-Earth saga was The Hobbit: An Unexpected Journey (2012), the first of a two-part epic fantasy, to be followed by The Hobbit: There and Back Again (2013).
-The two films will serve as a prequel to the original The Lord of the Rings trilogy.
+Director Peter Jackson's next multi-part installment of the Middle-Earth saga was The Hobbit: An Unexpected Journey (2012), the first of a three-part epic fantasy, to be followed by The Hobbit: The Desolation of Smaug (2013) and The Hobbit: There and Back Again (2014).
+The three films served as a prequel to the original The Lord of the Rings trilogy.

 Set-pieces: the opening battle between the Last Alliance and the forces of Sauron, Gandalf's face-off and capture by Saruman, the fight against the squid-like creature in the waters outside the entrance to the mines of Moria, the battle in the dark caves of Moria against a giant cave troll and an army of Orcs, Gandalf's stand-off against the fiery ancient demon Balrog at the Bridge, and the forest battle between the Orcs and the group ending with the death of Boromir.